 Listening to both good and bad feedback will give you a better idea of what customers really value.
 Besides that, you will have a clear view of the weaknesses and strengths of your business, which is crucial when it is time to revamp your business’s weak sides.

-Alternatively, you can keep staying informed with various channels including emails, call centers, or social media – it is the best approach in order to drive customer experience culture.
+Alternatively, you can keep staying informed with various communication channels including emails, call centers, or social media – it is the best approach in order to drive customer experience culture.

 When some problem arises, let your customer explain the situation and ask the right questions.
 This approach has an interesting name – “The 5 Whys”.
 Instead of superficially dealing with the problem and asking some wage, general questions, this approach requires that the customer support continues to ask why a certain situation arose to better shed light on the processes that could potentially be a problem.
 The researchers came to the conclusion that asking around 5 questions is usually enough to come to the core of the problem, so that is how this approach got named.